ruschaaf/extended-embedded-languages/README.md

 # Extended Embedded Languages

-Adds syntax highlighting to C++, Javascript, Python, Rust and YAML for strings containing source code.
+Adds syntax highlighting to C++, Go, Javascript, Python, Rust and YAML for strings containing source code.
 Dozens of languages can be used within the strings such as SQL, HTML, CSS, GLSL, WSGL, LaTeX, JSON, YAML, and more.

 ![extension_example](images/extension_usage_anim.gif)